 - How to Save Time and Money on Lesson Planning (Calculator)

-- Save Time and Money by Connecting Three Workflows on 1 Platform (Calculator)
+- Schools Could Save Money by Connecting Three Workflows on One Platform (Calculator)

 - 4 Ways Schools Could Save Time and Money (Guide)

-If we were to ask you to name the best educational app that you actively use, it might be tough to know where to start.
+Let’s talk about efficiency.
+If we were to ask you to name the best educational tool your school actively uses, it might be tough to know where to start.
 Before you could name a winner, you might need to categorize your apps by what they do.
 Most schools use at least 3 different educational apps to create, approach, and track progress on their goals for the academic year: school leaders will use one system to oversee curriculum management, another to coordinate learning and instruction, and a third for data assessment.

 Fortunately, schools now have the opportunity to replace these piecemeal systems with one that can address all of their curriculum, instructional, and assessment needs.